Skip to main content

 3. Dev best practices to follow for UI setup, prefabs, organization, exposed inputs, etc.

-4. List any UI requirements that must be met
+4. List all UI requirements that must be met

 UI Page examples; copy and customize!